Cpptz/jgrapht/REPORT.md

 ### [containsJewel()](./jgrapht-core/src/main/java/org/jgrapht/alg/cycle/BergeGraphInspector.java)
 This is a boolean function which takes a graph with two generics as input and returns true if the function contains a jewel, and false if it does not.
 The time complexity is O(|V(g)|^6).

-The function tests all vertex permutations of 4 and adds the 4th to a set if it is not connected to any of the first 3 vertices.
+The function tests all vertex permutations of 4 and adds the fourth to a set if it is not connected to any of the first 3 vertices.
 Then all components of the set are found.
-After that two new sets are extracted.
+After that two new sets are extracted depending on different conditions; such as which share an edge and which do not.
+Finally each vertex from the first set is compared which each vertex from the second set and in turn compared with each from the components set.
+If the two first vertices share neighbour the components set the graph contains a jewel.

 ### [hasConfigurationType2()](./jgrapht-core/src/main/java/org/jgrapht/alg/cycle/BergeGraphInspector.java)
 The function returns true if the graph g is of configuration type T2 which is a sequense v1,...,v4 (vertices) with some conditions.